-Mammoth Locomotives to be Delivered at Pocatello Next Month- Another big consignment of the heavlest type of freight locomotives is to be received at Pocatello from the works in the east.
-In all 18 engines are to be delivered next month.
-These big com-pounds are what is known as the 870 class and wil be the biggest yet in use on the Oregon Short Line.
-They will for the most part be used in the coal traffic out of Diamondville, Kemmerer SPIKE AND RAIL.
+Mammoth Locomotives to be Delivered at Pocatello Next Month.

+Another big consignment of the heaviest type of freight locomotives is to be received at Pocatello from the works in the east.
+In all 18 engines are to be lellvered next month.
+These big compounds are what is known as the \$70 lass and wil be the biggest yet in use on the Oregon Short Line.
+They will for the most part be used in the coal traffic out of Diamondville, Kemmerer and Cumberland.
+SPIKE AND RAIL.

-E. Drake, district passenger agent for the Rock Island, has returned from The headquarters of Union Pacific Traveling Engineer Horspool have been located at Cheyenne, U. S. Raglan, the operator in the traffic department of the Rio Grande in the Dooly building, has resigned.
-The regular tri-annual story to the effect that the Union Pacific will double-track its main line from Omaha to Perfect Pastry Made from Three Crown Baking Powder.
+E. Drake, district passenger agent for the Rock Island, has returned from Colorado The headquarters of Union Pacific Traveling Engineer Horspool have been located at Cheyenne.
+U. S. Ragian, the operator in the traffic department of the Rio Grande in the Dooly building, has resigned.
+The regular tri-annual story to the effect that the Union Pacific will double-track its main line from Omaha to Perfect Pastry Made from Three Crown

 Quality high.
 Every can guaranteed to be equal to the best on the market or money refunded.
-Price right, 25c per pound.
+Price right, 250 per pound.
 Our Spices are pure and fresh.
-Are sold direct m our Three Crown mills.
-Our Three Crown Triple Flavoring Extracts have the natural, delicious flavor of the fruit, and are three times stronger than ordinary ex-tracts.
-Insist on Three Crown goods you will save money and be satis-fled.
-HEWLETT BROS.
+Are sold direct from our Three Crown mills.
+Our Three Crown Triple Flavoring Extracts have the natural, delicious flavor of the fruit, and are three times stronger than ordinary ex-tracts, lasist on Three Crown goods you will save money and be satis- HEWLETT BROS.
 CO.